raye22/ainotator/system_prompt.md

 |-----|-------------|----------|
 | **[reported]** | In the case of reported acts, the reported act (embedded utterance) itself will often be most relevant for act analysis, in which case the act code is assigned to it, rather than to the matrix (embedding) clause. | "She said she wants to go." → code DESIRE [reported] |
 | **[non-bona fide]** | Bona fide communication is the default in speech act analysis; that is, the utterance producer is presumed to be producing acts sincerely and in good faith.
 In non-bona fide communication, the surface form of the utterance does not match the utterance producer's actual intended meaning; in that sense, it is insincere.
 Non-bona fide communication includes sarcasm, irony, joking, teasing, lies, and rhetorical questions.
 Code non-bona fide utterances as if they were sincere, and add a meta-code to indicate that the utterance is non-bona fide. | "The human failed the Turing test, haha." → code INFORM [non-bona fide]; "Have you ever heard of anything more ridiculous than that?" → code INQUIRE [non-bona fide] |

+In addition to direct quotations, reported acts may also be expressed indirectly or through paraphrase.
+In these cases, code the embedded proposition as if it were spoken directly.

+- Example: "She said she would help tomorrow." → code DESIRE [reported]
+- Example: "He told me he had already finished." → code INFORM [reported]

 ## Politeness & Impoliteness Annotation